 - Ruth Latta, The Compulsive Reader

-We are thrilled to announce the publication of Aimee Herman‘s poetry collection meant to wake up feeling.
-Anne Waldman says “Visceral, insistent, beyond transgressive, meant to wake up feeling does just that.
+And speaking of Anne Waldman, this what she said about Aimee Herman’s meant to wake up feeling: “Visceral, insistent, beyond transgressive, meant to wake up feeling does just that.
 Gratitude to Aimee Herman for getting under our skin, and moving poetry-in-discourse into the feminist present and future where we study and yearn for the salvation of humanity.”
 Wow!

 New York City poetry open mic

 Do you know about our Spoken Words Sundays reading series?
 We are at the historic Parkside Lounge (back room), 317 E Houston St (at Attorney St), New York City, every Sunday 4-6 pm.
 See our calendar for details.
 It’s got a great stage and a terrific vibe—so come and join up for our weekly features and poetry open mic.
 We look forward to seeing you.